 - The elderly couple in Fairy Foxes.
 Also, musical Fairy Foxes Yazzi and Jazzi.

 - Mr. Bland and Señor Having a Little Trouble from Homestar Runner.
 They both entered the Strongest Man in the World Contest... and only lasted a couple of seconds.
 They only have one line each.
-Strong Bad jokingly explained their lack of appearances because they were crushed by a falling concession stand.
+Strong Bad jokingly explained their lack of appearances because they were "crushed by a falling Bubs' Concession Stand".
 Most of their appearances are in the cartoons poking fun at the creators' old drawing style.
+To a lesser extent, Coach Z and Bubs can often be seen hanging out together, and Strong Bad once somehow swapped their heads and bodies (the "Coach B/Zubs Project").

 - Superman and Batman are this in the How It Should Have Ended videos.
 Most of their appearances are both of them sitting in a diner, sometimes with a third superhero.